Skip to main content

 Repayment

-Most of the routine, but also the specialized determinations in clinical biology are so-called reimbursed by the statutory health insurance (mutuality).
-For this purpose, certain rules must be complied with, which are determined per test by the National Institute for Health and Disability Insurance (NIHDI).
+or most routine, but also specialised determinations in clinical biology, there is a health insurance reimbursement (NIHDI) through your mutual insurance company.
+For this, certain rules must be met, which are determined per test by the National Institute for Health and Disability Insurance (NIHDI).
 These rules are applied by laboratories when drawing up your invoice.
+However, the NIHDI sometimes requires a contribution from the patient, the co-payment.

 In order to be able to apply the reimbursement rules correctly, your physician need to mention your mutuality details on the application form, for example by means of a mutuality device.